 Measuring principle Proline Prosonic Flow uses a measurement method based on the transit time difference.
 Measuring system The measuring system consists of a transmitter and one or two sensor sets.
 The transmitter and sensor sets are mounted in physically separate locations.
 They are interconnected by sensor cables.
-The sensors function as sound generators and sound receivers.
-The sensors in a sensor pair are always arranged opposite one another and send/receive the ultrasonic signals directly (1-traverse positioning) $\rightarrow \square 22$.
+The measuring system uses a measurement method based on the transit time difference.
+Here, the sensors function as sound generators and sound receivers.
+Depending on the application and version, the sensors can be arranged for a measurement via 1, 2, 3 or 4 traverses $\rightarrow \cong 24$.
 The transmitter serves to control the sensor sets, to prepare, process and evaluate the measuring signals, and to convert the signals to the desired output variable.
-Information on the structure of the device $\rightarrow \cong 13$
+Information on the structure of the device $\rightarrow \square 13$